Thunder and lightning reminds me of my first trip to Mt. Chocorua.

 Using the remains of the trash fire, the Hudson boys soon stoked up a roaring blaze to cook their hot dogs and steaks.
 They had no use for the bags of ice they'd carried to keep the meat cool on the hike up.
 Ken and I pounced on those and guzzled sweet, sweet ice water.
 If only I'd had the sense to stick to what was really good.

 While the Hudsonians ate, I rambled into the woods in the dusk.
 When I returned, a new member had joined the group.
-It was a Mountain Man, with a tidy rucksack, lightweight, efficient gear and a charming Labrador retriever named Toby.
+It was a Mountain Man, with a tidy rucksack, lightweight, efficient gear and a charismatic Labrador retriever named Toby.

 First the Hudsonians finished their beer.
 Then they started sharing the higher-octane stuff.
 Ken stayed in the circle, even though Barbie had long ago gone into her fabric fortress.
 Old Ken must have thought it was a soundproof booth, or else he had a good idea the relationship was doomed.